ofekengel/pyservice-wrapper/README.md

 [[source code](https://github.com/ofekengel/pyservice-wrapper)]

 ## Function as a service
-Using a simple decorator, make your script a service running under:
+Using a simple decorator, transform a script to a service running under:
 - Windows's scm
-- linux's systemd (needs additional testing)
+- linux's systemd (additional testing required)

 Intended to work with [PyInstaller](https://pyinstaller.org/en/stable/)